AsadKhan663/portfolio/README.md

 # iOS Developer Portfolio

-Hey there and Welcome to my iOS projects repository!
-Here, you'll find a selection of my recent work, showcasing my proficiency in Swift, Objective-C, Xcode, UIKit, and SwiftUI.
-I have a strong grasp of MVC and MVVM design patterns, and experience with RESTful APIs, Core Data, and Git.
-Based in Berlin, Germany, I am actively seeking an iOS Developer position within the EU, particularly in Germany 🇩🇪.
-I am open to relocation or remote opportunities.
-Explore my projects to see my skills in action, and feel free to reach out for further discussions.
+Hey there and welcome! 👋 I appreciate your interest in exploring my iOS projects.
+In this repository, you'll find a carefully curated selection of my recent work that showcases my skills and expertise.
+I'm currently seeking an iOS Developer position in the EU and especially Germany 🇩🇪.
+Currently, I am living in Mainz, Germany and I am willing to relocate or accept a Remote position.

 # Skills